 If you’re highly motivated by peer pressure (I mean, um, “community support”), try starting a new Twitter hashtag—#earlybird or #dawnwarrior or #5AMfocus—and encourage others to join the “challenge” with you.

 Many of history’s most inspiring writers, creators, and leaders—from Benjamin Franklin to Michelle Obama—are devoted early birds.

 Franklin began each morning by meditating on the question: “What good shall I do this day?”
 Find your own guiding question, and let it inspire you to get up, get out there, and be of service.

 For many, the hardest part about waking up and getting out of bed is the “getting out of bed” part.
 So don’t!
 Winston Churchill spent the first three or four hours of each day working from bed, reading stacks of mail and dictating responses to his secretaries.

 A four-hour work-in-bed-fest may not be realistic for you, but perhaps you could sneak in a 30-minute inbox-clearing session before the first hint of dawn.
 (Pillows are the best coworkers.)

 It sounds obvious, but getting a good night’s sleep makes it much easier to have a good morning!

 “Most Americans are chronically sleep-deprived,” says Dr. Susan Mathison, a double-board certified physician and sleep specialist.
-She recommends a series of small tweaks to turn your bedroom into a dreamy sanctuary, starting with this:
+She recommends this: